danielWatson3141/PortableAndroidTest/Mac/README.txt

 Make adb and appetizer executable.

-chmod -x adb
+chmod +x adb
-chmod -x appetizer
+chmod +x appetizer
+chmod +x runtests.sh

+Add present working directory to PATH: export PATH=$PATH:$(pwd)

 Make sure adb is working:
 type "./adb".
-It should give you a version number.
+It should give you a version number and some other things.

 Enable usb debugging on the Android device.
 Settings->Developer Options->USB debugging
 	(You may need to enable developer options by opening Settings->About device and tapping build number seven times.)

-(optional, but highly recommended) In your phone's developer options, enable "Show Touches" as this will help down the road.
+In your phone's developer options, enable "Show Touches" and "stay awake" as this will help down the road.
+(Make sure to disable "stay awake" when you are finished as this can make your phone difficult to charge.)

-Plug the phone into your computer

 Install Trepn Profiler - available on Google Play Store